obi-a/uptime_monitor/README.md

 uptime_monitor
 ==============

-Website uptime monitor plugin for Ragios - uses real web browsers to monitor web pages for uptime.
+Website uptime monitoring plugin for Ragios - uses real web browsers to monitor web pages for uptime.

 ##Specification:
 Using a real web browser, this plugin checks a webpage at the specified time intervals, to ensure that the specified elements of the page are still loading correctly.

 <pre lang="ruby">
 monitor = {monitor: "My Website",
             url: "http://mysite.com",